NaimiNafis/etch-a-sketch/README.md

 - Resizing Grid: Adjust the grid size as needed.

 ## Contributing
 Contributors are always welcome to make contributions to this project and help improve it.
 If you'd like to contribute or work on available issues, feel free to do so.
-Let's collaborate and make this calculator even better!
+Let's collaborate and make this project even better!

 ## Happy Drawing!
-I hope you find this TOP's 4th project useful and enjoy using it for your drawings.
+I hope you find this TOP Foundation's 4th project useful and enjoy using it for your drawings.
 If you have any questions or suggestions, please don't hesitate to reach out to [Naimi Nafis](https://github.com/NaimiNafis).

 ## *Copyright Reserved:*

 1. Picture by Freepik: https://www.flaticon.com/free-icon/colored-pencils_603548?term=draw&page=1&position=30&origin=search&related_id=603548

 2. Picture by Ruslan Babkin: https://www.flaticon.com/free-icon/github_2504911?term=github&page=1&position=10&origin=search&related_id=2504911

-## License
-This project is open source and available under the MIT License.